Open-ended fund company

-An open-ended fund company (abbreviated to OFC) (開放式基金型公司) is an open-ended collective investment scheme structured in the form of a company with limited liability and variable share capital.
+An open-ended fund company (OFC) (開放式基金型公司) is an open-ended collective investment scheme structured in the form of a company with limited liability and variable share capital.
 An OFC provides flexibility for investors (namely shareholders of the OFC) to trade their interests in the fund through the creation, redemption and cancellation of shares.
 OFCs could be set up as public or private funds in Hong Kong.

 History

 The OFC structure was introduced in Hong Kong in July 2018 under the Securities and Futures Ordinance (Cap.
 571).
 Historically, open-ended investment funds in Hong Kong were commonly established in the form of unit trusts but not in corporate forms.
 This is due to various capital reduction restrictions applicable in Hong Kong which restrict a company from reducing or making distributions out of its share capital unless certain procedures specified in the Companies Ordinance (Cap.
 622) are followed.

 As corporate fund structures are becoming more popular internationally, in 2014, the Financial Services and the Treasury Bureau (FSTB) published a consultation paper to consult the public on the proposed introduction of the OFC structure in Hong Kong to expand the city’s legal structure for investment fund vehicles.
 This proposal was made with a view to further developing Hong Kong as a full-service international asset management centre and a preferred fund domicile.
 Eventually, the OFC structure was introduced by the Securities and Futures (Amendment) Ordinance 2016 and the new OFC regime came into effect on 30 July 2018.